ArtifexSoftware/mupdf/docs/reference/common/stext-options.md

 vectors
 : Include vector bboxes in output

+lazy-vectors
+: Delay vectors in the extration slightly if they would otherwise split an extracted text line

+fuzzy-vectors
+: Merge abutting horizontal and vertical vectors

 segment
 : Attempt to segment the page

 table-hunt
 : Hunt for tables within a (segmented) page

-lazy-vectors
-: Delay vectors in the extration slightly if they would otherwise split an extracted text line.